+Net cash used in investing activities was \$2,000 for the year ended December 31, 2022 and was due to the purchase of furniture and fixtures for our corporate office.
 Net cash used in investing activities was \$29,000 for the year ended December 31, 2021 and was due to the purchase of furniture and fixtures for our corporate office.
-There were no comparable fixed asset purchases during the prior year.